levon-isajanyan/preconfigured-native-vue-cli/README.md

 # vueJS
-This project is for other aims and there is no any other destiantion for public using
+This project is setup native vue cli project with preconfigured congigs

 # Used technologies and npm